 While contemporary analyses often subvert or disparage the texts to align with an anti-Western agenda, 50 Classic Tales contains new analyses, translations, and historical interpretations one will not find in any other collection.
 Jack Zipes and Maria Tatar are the two most influential, currently living scholars and translators of Western folklore, yet they are not “Western,” and have been responsible for radical perversions, have unambiguous animosity toward their subject matter, and intentionally exclude certain texts from their works.
 These so-called “experts” routinely write chastise Western folklore as “racist” and pressure publishers to omit certain texts in the hopes that they will disappear.
 50 Classic Tales ensures they will not, includes several tales reader will find in few other modern compilations, and modernizes the language without compromising the original meaning or bending to outsider ideologies.

-This makes 50 Classic Tales a crucial work for those who care about their heritage and wish to raise children who understand more clearly their own cultural history, by ensuring that they won’t be misled or confused by modern adaptations that portray the characters in Western folk tales as non-white or change the narrative to suit the current multicultural agenda.
-Parents who are mindful of these issues will not have to worry or check every detail, as 50 Classic Tales was compiled to guarantee that our children, and those to come, will be able to grow up with the wonderful stories of our collective past.
+50 Classic Tales a crucial work for both children and adults alike who care about their cultural heritage, wish to understand it more fully, and seek to ensure the next generation won’t be misled or confused by modern adaptations portraying the characters in Western folk and fairy tales as non-white to suit the current multicultural agenda.
+Parents who are mindful of these issues will not have to worry, as 50 Classic Tales has been compiled to guarantee that our children, and those to come, will be able to grow up with untainted versions of the wonderful stories of our collective past.